Coniferish/sql-notes/README.md

 );
 ```

-But it's unlikely we will know all of the genres at the beginning and if any changes need to be
+but it's unlikely we will know all of the genres at the beginning and if any changes need to be
-made, it'd be safer and easier to change a `genres` table than an enum.
-Again, there could be
-new genres that get added over time and if `genres` was an enum, that would mean we'd have to change
+made, it'd be safer and easier to change a `genres` table than an enum. _If_ `genres` was an enum, that would mean we'd have to change
 the db schema and do a migration instead of simply inserting a row in the `genres` table.

 Second, and similar to the issue above, I fixed a many-to-many relationship between the `book` and
 `author` tables by creating a `book_authors` table (side note: I decided to adopt the convention of
 creating junction table names as a combination of the tables it was connecting.
 This means I'll end
 up changing "User's Book Status" to just `user_books` for the table name since the apostrophe can't
-be used in the table name if we want to be consistent in naming conventions, which I've come to prefer.)
+be used in the table name if we want to be consistent in naming conventions, which I've come to
+prefer.)

 ---
 ### Schema

 Below we have the full schema declaration containing the following: